T-Vaishnavi-1/beatFlow/README.md

 Users cannot view *different dance styles for the same song*.
 BeatFlow solves this by giving:
 - Multiple styles per song
-- Simple UI
+- Simple but professional UI
-- Easy learning experience
+- Users can learn more about cultural aspects by taking our quiz
+- They can create their own music using the music composer

 ## Future Enhancements
-- Add 2D animation for steps
 - Add login & user playlists
 - Add more styles

 ## Contributors
 - Meda Tharsha sri
-- vaishnavi
-- vaishnavi sree
+- T Vaishnavi
+- S Vaishnavi Sree
-- nandini
+- B Nandini
-- varshini
+- M Varshini